govau/notify/README.md

 # Notify

-Notify is a service developed by the [DTA](https://www.dta.gov.au) that helps government agencies communicate with their users.
+Notify is a service developed by the [Digital Transformation Agency](https://www.dta.gov.au) that helps government agencies communicate with their users.

 This is the open source repository that encompasses all projects that make up